The Essential Beginners Car Detailing Kit – 5 Must Have Products

 Wash mitt of choice…

 My weapon of choice is the Meguires Luxurious Lamb’s Wool Wash Mitt.
-The mitt is made from deep pile, high quality, Australian and New Zealand Lamb’s Wool.
+The mitt is made from a deep pile, high quality, Australian and New Zealand Lamb’s Wool.
 It’s super, super soft and works great with the elasticated cuff for a secure wash.

 The back of the mitt also includes a mesh with a soft microfibre backing.
 This is used to pick up bug’s that have splatted on your paint.
 It offers a little more abrasion, but not too much that’s going to scratch your paint.